0xPolygon/polygon-docs/docs/pos/payments/transfers/transfer-usdc.md

 ## Prerequisites

-The follow example requires a Circle API key, which you can create through [the Circle Developer dashboard.](https://console.circle.com/) (You do not need a Cirlce business license to get a sandbox API key).
+The follow example requires a Circle API key, which you can create through [the Circle Developer dashboard.](https://console.circle.com/) (You do not need a Cirlce  license to get a sandbox API key).

 ```ts